branaway/Japid/readme.txt

 Version History:

+2011/1/26: V0.6.2: the old tag invocation syntax is deprecated in favor of directives.
+    1. internally, started using JavaParser to accurately parse parameters and arguments to tags and actions.

+    2. new syntax: tag calls without a body can now use a more explicit syntax(say goodbye to #$%%{):
+        was: #{myTag param1, param2/}
+        is: `tag myTag param1, param2
+        or: `tag myTag(param1, param2)

+        was:

+        #{mytag 1, "2" | String backParam}
+            The param from the tag: ${backParam}
+        #{/}

+        is:

+        `tag mytag 1, "2" | String backParam
+            The param from the tag: ${backParam}
+        `

+        Note:  a stand-alone ` is used to close the tag invocation.

+    3. new syntax: the doBody tag that was used to callback the tag caller is deprecated in favor of a simpler syntax:
+        `doBody arg1, arg2...
+        The sample code is in the Display.html template in the JapidSample.
+    4. new syntax: the doLayout tag in a layout is deprecated in favor of a simpler syntax:
+        `doLayout
+        The sample code is in the TagLayout.html in the JapidSample directory.
+    5. new syntax: `def, to define a method for reusing layout logic. e.g.:

+        `def foo(String a)
+          hi, #a!
+        `
+        ${foo("world")}

+        Don't forget the closing `.

+        See def.html in the JapidSample for examples.
+    6. new syntax: `set and `get, to pass text from views to layouts, functionally equivalent to #{set ...} and #{get ...} in a view:

+        `set title: "home page"

+        or use the set block

+        `set title
+             home page
+        `
+        Again, a single ` is used to close the set block.

+        In a layout:

+        `get title

+        See Set.html in the JapidSample for examples.

+    7. new syntax: `each, ported from the #{Each...} tag, to loop through collections with auxiliary looping information:

+        `each users | User user
+            user name: $user.name, is the first: $_isFirst, is the last: $_isLast, etc...
+        `

+        See EachCall.html in the JapidSample for examples.

 2011/1/20: V0.6.1
     1. internal change: all tag invocations are now local in the layout method.
 The idea was to reduce using fields and favor local variables;
     2. fix: all implicit variables are labeled as final for use in inner classes.